Overview of metrics

 Metrics is a feature for system administrators and IT tools engineers that focuses on collecting, investigating, monitoring, and sharing metrics from your technology infrastructure, security systems, and business applications in real time.

 Metrics in the Splunk platform uses a custom index type that is optimized for metric storage and retrieval.
 To work with metrics, the

-mstats search command is included for you to apply numeric aggregations (such as avg, sum, percentile, and so forth) to isolate and correlate problems from different data sources.
+mstats command is included for you to apply numeric aggregations (such as average, sum, percentile, and so forth) to isolate and correlate problems from different data sources.